JustErikSK/HardcorePlus/README.md

 2. Put the downloaded file inside your server's plugin folder.

-3. Enable hardcore for your server in server.properties.
+3. Enable hardcore for your server in server.properties (only needed if you're using version 1.1 or higher).

 4. You can now start your server and play.